 Home Office Enforcement in 2024: What Changed and What It Means for UK Employers

-February 2024 marked the most significant change in illegal working civil penalties in over a decade.
-Fines doubled.
-Enforcement activity increased.
-And if you're running a business in construction, hospitality, care, or security — you're in one of the most actively targeted sectors.
-Here's what changed and what you need to do about it.
+February 2024 brought the biggest change to illegal working civil penalties in over a decade: the maximum fine doubled and the Home Office stepped up enforcement visits.
+If you run a business in construction, hospitality, care or security, you sit in one of the most actively targeted sectors.
+The rest of this guide sets out what changed and what to do about it.

 What changed on 13 February 2024

 The government increased civil penalties under the Immigration, Asylum and Nationality Act 2006.
-Maximum penalties rose from £20,000 to £45,000 per worker for a first breach.
-Repeat-offence penalties rose from £30,000 to £60,000 per worker.
-These changes were introduced alongside the government's commitment to increase enforcement activity — more visits, more penalties, higher stakes.
+Maximum penalties rose from £15,000 to £45,000 per worker for a first breach.
+Repeat-offence penalties rose from £20,000 to £60,000 per worker.
+These changes were introduced alongside the government's commitment to increase enforcement activity, meaning more visits, more penalties and higher stakes.

 Which sectors are most targeted